-Join Shea Hanson for an in-depth discussion in this video Overview of the ADDIE model, part of Instructional Design Essentials: Models of ID.
+Join Shea Hanson for an in-depth discussion in this video Overview of the ADDIE model, part of Instructional Design: Models of ID.

 One of the most widely used Instructional Design models is ADDIE.
 In this movie, I'll go over the five stages that make up the ADDIE model.
 The stages include Analyze, Design, Develop, Implement and Evaluate.
 Let's take a look at each of these.
 First we have the Analyze stage.
 In this first stage, you'll clarify the problem that needs to be solved.
 You'll define your audience, ask yourself questions like, who is the learner?
 What do they already know?
 What are their biases?
 And so on.